active-group/reacl/doc/intro.md

 At the lowest level, there is the `dom` namespace for creating (virtual) DOM elements that can be rendered.
-The following shows examples of creating simple DOM elements, and abstraction over DOM elements via plain functions:
+The following shows examples of creating simple DOM elements, and abstractions over DOM elements via plain functions:

 ```clj